 This course will cover in detail the processing steps used in modifying material properties in nanofabrication.
 The purpose is to provide hands-on experience across the spectrum of materials modification techniques used in nanofabrication.
 The emphasis is on learning and using state-of-the-art materials-modification equipment and materials characterization tools in the Nanofabrication Facility clean rooms.
-Prereq. - permission of department.
 Offered at the Nanofabrication facility of Pennsylvania State University, main campus.